 I’m sharing five unique activities to enjoy the snow with your children!
 Your toddlers and older children will love making snow volcanoes, snow marbles, snow paint, and more with these fun and easy ideas!

 We have had an ENTIRE WEEK off of school from the snow and ice here in middle TN.
 Some years we hardly see snow, so it’s always an exciting event.
 Aniston had long before decided that she would be making snow angels and catching snowflakes on her tongue.
 I adore this picture of the girls holding hands while Aniston tried to explain to her how to catch snowflakes on her tongue.
 (Plus my mom made those adorable hats!)

 My friend Liz had texted me with some quick ideas of fun & easy activities to keep young children busy.
 I wanted to share them with you!

-- Snow Marbles – We loved the way these turned out and they were very simple to make.
+Snow Marbles – First, you will love these beautiful snow marbles!
+We loved the way these turned out and they were very simple to make.
 We blew balloons up with air then released them.
 Next we filled them up with water and added some food coloring to each one.
 We set them outside overnight to make “snow marbles”.
 I think if we had cheaper balloons we would have been able to make them much bigger.

 Opening the balloons was really exciting.
 Aniston was really proud of how they turned out.

-2. Snow Painting – I am seriously in love with the way our snow paintings turned out.
+2. Snow Painting – Next we moved on to snow paintings!
+I am seriously in love with the way they turned out.
 First, we mixed up four different bowls of salt with food coloring and laid a few sheets of cardstock on top of some baking sheets.
 (Any light colored paper should work.)